Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 What should I wear to attend a pesticides course?

 Please wear your usual working clothes and remember to bring your Personal Protective Equipment with you.
+For the theory training days, please wear comfortable casual clothes.

 Is equipment supplied?